-- c.
-The apertures shall be opened. d.The instrument shall be agitated so that seed enters. - e.
-The apertures shall be closed gently to ensure that trapped seed is not broken or - f.
+- e.
+The apertures shall be closed gently to ensure that trapped seed is not broken or damaged. - f.
 The instrument shall be withdrawn and if the chambers are full the contents shall be emptied onto a clean surface or into a clean container.

 - g.
-If all the chambers are not full, the contents shall be discarded and procedures a-f shall be repeated. - (c) Cargo Sampler - a.
+If all the chambers are not full, the contents shall be discarded and procedures a-f shall be repeated. - (c) Cargo sampler - a.
 The lid shall open and close easily. - b.
-The instrument shall be inserted with the lid closed to the appropriate primary sampling position which shall be at least 300 mm below the surface of the seed.
+The instrument shall be inserted with the lid closed to the appropriate primary sampling position which shall be at least 300mm below the surface of the seed.